hpaxton2/thai-inspection/README.md

 <LI>The PostgreSQL table was connected to a Tableau Public account to be appropriately visualized and exported to the web.
 </UL>

-  4. Create a data viz or two showing the results of the question.
+<strong>4.
+Create a data viz or two showing the results of the question.</strong>

 <UL>
 <LI>I created a map that geocoded the location of the top 10 thai restaurants by using the Google Maps API through Tableau.
 I also formatted phone numbers by borough in the case of wanting to make a reservation and made a bar chart so my friend can view the cleanest possible option within the top 10 restaurants.